Server-side save and publish workflow

 - Save as a new version

 This option appears if you are behind the published version.
 Choose whether to include the latest changes that have been published in this profile.
-If you do not select this option, the published changes from the other version will not be integrated into your version.
+If you do not select this option, the published changes from the other version are not integrated into your version.
 When you are publishing, this checkbox is selected by default.

 - Version Name